 (Stock Code: 2323)

-ADDITIONAL RESUMPTION GUIDANCE
+QUARTERLY UPDATE ON RECENT DEVELOPMENTS AND

+CONTINUED SUSPENSION OF TRADING

 The announcement is made by Renco Holdings Group Limited (In Compulsory Liquidation) (the “Company”, together with its subsidiaries, the “Group”) pursuant to Rule 13.09 and Rule 13.24A of the Rules Governing the Listing of Securities (the “Listing Rules”) on The Stock Exchange of Hong Kong Limited (the “Stock Exchange”) and the Inside Information Provisions (as defined under the Listing Rules) under Part XIVA of the Securities and Futures Ordinance (Chapter 571, Laws of Hong Kong).

-References are made to the announcements of the Company dated 9 May 2025, 31 July 2025, 4 August 2025 and 16 January 2026 (the “Announcements”) in respect of, amongst others, (i) the Resumption Guidance; (ii) the resignation of independent non-executive directors of the Company; (iii) the winding-up Order made against the Company; and (iv) the appointment of Joint and Several Liquidators.
+References are made to the announcements of the Company dated 4 August 2025 and 16 January 2026 (the “Announcements”) in respect of, amongst others, the winding-up Order made against the Company and the appointment of Joint and Several Liquidators.
 Unless otherwise defined herein, capitalised terms used in this announcement shall have the same meanings as those defined in the Announcements.

+QUARTERLY UPDATE ON RECENT DEVELOPMENT

+As mentioned in the Announcements, the Company was ordered to be wound up by the High Court of Hong Kong in HCCW 235/2025 on 4 August 2025 and Messrs Osman Mohammed Arab and Wong Kwok Keung, both of Acclime Corporate Advisory (Hong Kong) Limited, were appointed as the Joint and Several Liquidators of the Company pursuant to the Order of the High Court dated 10 December 2025.

+The Liquidators continue to evaluate the status of the Company’s business operations prior to its liquidation and are currently reviewing the books and records of the Company available to them.

+Furthermore, the Liquidators are currently assessing the Company’s compliance with the resumption guidance issued by the Stock Exchange.

+Further announcements will be made by the Company to provide updates on the business operations of the Company as and when required.

 CONTINUED SUSPENSION OF TRADING

 Trading on the Stock Exchange in the shares of the Company, which was suspended with effect from 9:00 a.m. on 20 January 2025, remains suspended and will continue to be so until further notice.